-With National Employee Appreciation Day right around the corner, March is the perfect time to recognize your employees for a job well done.
-Companies across the country will be recognizing the achievements and contributions of their employees on March 1, 2019.
+With National Employee Appreciation Day right around the corner, it's the perfect time to recognize your employees for a job well done.
+Companies across the country will be recognizing the achievements and contributions of their employees on March 5, 2021.

 While celebrating your employees sounds like a fun idea, there are also many benefits to recognizing them.
 By showing employees appreciation on a regular basis, companies can retain more talent and foster an environment of excellence.
 It’s no surprise that people tend to do their best work when they’re happy and in good spirits.

 “Workplace recognition motivates, provides a sense of accomplishment and makes employees feel valued for their work.
 Recognition not only boosts individual employee engagement, but it also has been found to increase productivity and loyalty to the company, leading to higher retention.” – Gallup

 If you’re looking for ideas on how to celebrate your workforce this Friday – or appreciate them throughout the year – check out these six creative ideas:

 Free coffee, bagels, and malasadas from Leonard’s Bakery can set the tone for a special day.
 If you work in an environment with shift hours or employees who don’t necessarily start in the morning, bring in something special, like cupcakes.
 Treat your employees to show your appreciation and kick off a day of honoring their hard work.